benjamin-rosenbaum/fitting_deterministic_population_models/README.md

-# Tutorial: Fitting deterministic population models
+# Tutorial: Fitting deterministic population models in R using rstan

 A tutorial accompanying the publication: